Testicular cancer care at Mayo Clinic

-At Mayo Clinic, urologists, oncologists, radiation oncologists, pathologists and radiologists work as a multidisciplinary team to provide comprehensive care for boys and men with testicular cancer.
-Other professionals, such as fertility-preservation experts, are consulted as needed to provide exactly the care you need.
+At Mayo Clinic, urologists, oncologists, radiation oncologists, pathologists and radiologists work as a multidisciplinary team to provide comprehensive care for people with testicular cancer.
+Other professionals, such as fertility preservation experts, are consulted as needed to provide exactly the care you need.

 Advanced diagnosis and treatment

-Doctors at Mayo Clinic's campuses in Arizona, Florida and Minnesota can evaluate and treat boys and men who have testicular cancer.
+Doctors at Mayo Clinic's campuses in Arizona, Florida and Minnesota can provide care for those with testicular cancer.

 Expertise and rankings

-Mayo Clinic's strong expertise across all disciplines involved in diagnosing and treating testicular cancer benefits more than 400 people who come to the clinic for testicular cancer care each year.
+Mayo Clinic's excellence in treating testicular cancer reflects strong expertise across all disciplines that are involved in bringing care to more than 400 people with testicular cancer each year.

-Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute-designated comprehensive cancer center, which recognizes scientific excellence and a multidisciplinary approach to cancer prevention, diagnosis and treatment.
+The Mayo Clinic Comprehensive Cancer Center meets the strict standards for a National Cancer Institute comprehensive cancer center.
+These standards recognize scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.